andresbrocco/andresbrocco.github.io-source/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a recently graduated Mechanical Engineer, looking for research oportunities to embrace.
-My interests range from Music Information Retreival and Visualization to the development of new Multimodal Interfaces using Machine Learning Techniques.
-I currently contribute voluntarily at the Interdisciplinary Nucleus of Sound Studies <a href="https://www.nics.unicamp.br/">NICS</a> at the University of Campinas, developing tools that enable research on multimodal interfaces.
+Recently graduated Mechanical Engineer, looking for jobs and research oportunities in Europe.
+Background in automotive industry with experience in Formula Student competitions.
+His interests also ranges from Music Information Retreival and Visualization to the development of new Multimodal Interfaces using Machine Learning Techniques.
+He currently contributes at the Interdisciplinary Nucleus of Sound Studies <a href="https://www.nics.unicamp.br/">NICS</a> at the University of Campinas, developing tools that enable research on multimodal interfaces.